Heckler-Koch P7 PSP partially disassembled; the slide retarding piston can be clearly seen under the slide.

 P7M8 Pistol.
 Note magazine release lever in the base of the enlarged triggerguard, as well as heat shield above the trigger.

 P7M13 Pistol, with thicker grip frame to accept large capacity, double stack magazine.

-The licensed copy of the P7M8 in 9mm is in production in Greece, as the EP7 pistol.
-The EP7 is a standard sidearm to the Greece military and police forces.
+A licensed copy of the P7M8 in 9mm is in production in Greece, known as the EP7 Pistol.
+The EP7 is the standard sidearm for the Greek military and police forces.

-P7 is an all-steel design.
+The P7 is an all-steel design.
 Early P7 / PSP pistols featured a magazine release in the heel of the grip.
 With the introduction of the P7M8, all P7 type pistols featured the magazine release button at the base of the triggerguard, as well as enlarged triggerguard and heat shield above the trigger.
-P7 and P7M8 pistols had a single stack, 8 rounds magazines; P7M13 and P7M10 pistols had a double-stack magazines which hold 13 rounds of 9mm and 10 rounds of .40SW ammunition respectively.
+P7 and P7M8 pistols have single stack, 8 round magazines.
+P7M13 and P7M10 pistols have double stack magazines holding 13 rounds of 9mm or 10 rounds of .40SW ammunition respectively.